 Professor Thomas Adcock

-In college I teach structures and dynamics.
+In College, I teach structures and dynamics.
 St Peter’s shares teaching with Exeter College so I also teach Exeter students in these areas.
 In the department I currently give lectures at either end of the course: I teach the introduction to statics course to freshers in their first week in Oxford and also lecture on coastal and ocean engineering to the 4th year students.
 I also demonstrate on a number of practical and numerical undergraduate labs.

-In general terms my research looks at the ocean environment — at how we can use it to our advantage and how we can design against it.
+In general terms, my research looks at the ocean environment — how we can use it to our advantage and how we can design against it.
 Particular interests are rogue waves, tidal energy, tsunamis and storm surges.
-My work on tidal power has featured in various national newspapers and has been discussed in the Scottish parliament.
+My work on tidal power has been featured in various national newspapers and has been discussed in the Scottish parliament.
 In 2015 I was interviewed about rogue waves on The Today Programme.

 I am also interested in historical engineering projects and what we can learn from them.
 I often run a final-year undergraduate project looking at a significant historical project.
 I have appeared on The One Show to demonstrate how the floating breakwaters used during the Normandy landings in the Second World War worked.
 Here is a blog post I wrote describing research I carried out with an undergraduate on the Mulberry Habour.